Weather

 Where to Go

-Desert Coastal Strip & Galapagos: May is a good month along the coast for doing non-beach related activities.
+Desert Coastal Strip & Galápagos: May is a good month along the coast for doing non-beach-related activities.
 Canoa, a town with far more than just its beaches, is a good place to linger, with a nearby organic farm, Río Muchacho Organic Farm, on which you can stay overnight and eat some of the exquisite produce.

 San Lorenzo in the north, with strong Afro-Ecuadorian culture and a lively festival this month, is another interesting stop.
-This is one of the best months for visiting the Galapagos (along with April) because the weather, although cooler, has not yet cooled the water, the rains have dissipated and the landscapes are particularly lush.
+This is one of the best months for visiting the Galápagos (along with April) because the weather, although cooler, has not yet cooled the water, the rains have dissipated, and the landscapes are particularly lush.

 What to Do

 Quito & Highlands: It is time to get the walking boots out in the Highlands.
 There are superb treks to do in the mountains, such as the Quillota Loop or hikes in Parque Nacional Cotopaxi, both not far from Quito.
-Photography is great at this time of year, with a mix of sun, cloud and special light.
+Photography is great at this time of year, with a mix of sun, cloud, and special light.

-Oriente/Amazon: Once May is over, the opportunity to do white-water rafting decreases a lot, because water levels will not be sufficient.
+Oriente/Amazon: Once May is over, the opportunity to do whitewater rafting decreases a lot, because water levels will not be sufficient.
 May remains a good month for exploring small Amazonian tributaries by canoe, such as those in Cuyabeno Reserve.

 More Helpful Information